Last Updated: June 25, 2018

 4. Misplacing things.

 Putting items in unusual places; struggling to retrace steps to look for a lost item and, in some cases, accusing others of stealing.

 Alzheimer’s can produce anxiety, confusion, depression or suspicion.
 It can make people become upset much more easily, especially when they’re away from home.

 6. Poor decision-making.

 Having poor judgment with money or frivolously giving it away.
 Some people with Alzheimer’s may stop grooming habits or keeping themselves clean.

-Did Alzheimer’s warning signs lead to an early diagnosis for you or a loved one?
-Share your story in the comments below.
+Did any early signs of Alzheimer’s lead to a diagnosis for you or a loved one?
+Share your story with us in the comments below.

 - An Alzheimer’s Diagnosis Without Memory Loss

 - Better Alzheimer’s Prevention With Early Detection

 - Interventions That May Slow Memory Loss in Early Alzheimer’s Disease